About On-Demand Brokers

 The service author can focus on building the BOSH release of their service and provide a service adapter binary that manages manifest generation, schema generation, binding, and unbinding.
 The ODB manages all interactions with Cloud Foundry and BOSH.

-Once an on-demand tile is authored and distributed, the operator installs and configures it the same way they do with any other Pivotal products.
+After an on-demand tile is authored and distributed, the operator installs and configures it the same way they do with any other VMware products.
 In the process, they select which of the tile’s available service plans to offer their developers.

 This documentation provides information for operators and developers in the following sections.